syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Loading the complex type property values in combo box editor

-You can display the complex type property values in the combo box editor by using the `DisplayMemberPath` and `SelectedValuePath` properties of `DataFormComboBoxItem`.
-You need to use the `GenerateDataFormItem `event to set the `DisplayMemberPath` and `SelectedValuePath` property value of `DataFormComboBoxItem`.
+You can display the complex type property values in the combo box editor by using the `DisplayMemberPath` and `SelectedValuePath` properties of [DataFormComboBoxItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormComboBoxItem.html).
+You need to use the [GenerateDataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_GenerateDataFormItem) event to set the `DisplayMemberPath` and `SelectedValuePath` property value of [DataFormComboBoxItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormComboBoxItem.html?tabs=tabid-1%2Ctabid-3).

 N> Class cannot be directly set as data type for combo box editor in this complex type scenario.